zyme-xd/discordcaptcha/README.md

 <img src="https://image.ibb.co/gEN0oR/discord_banner.png"><br/>
 A Captcha verification bot based on Discord.js.

+You can find a detailed tutorial <a href="https://www.gitbook.com/book/y21/discordcaptcha/">here</a>.

 ## Setup procedure
 DiscordCaptcha requires NodeJS 8.0+.
 Install it <a href="https://nodejs.org/en/download/package-manager/">here</a>.<br />
 To install all required NPM-Modules, run the install script in `~/setup/` (.sh or .bat file depends on your operating system) (or `npm install` <b>in bots' directory</b> if both don't work.)
 (Click <a href="https://discordjs.guide/#/preparations/?id=installing-nodejs">here</a> for a detailed installation tutorial on how to install nodejs)<br/><br/>
 For now, make sure the bot is only in one guild.
 The config file is located in `~/src/`.
 Get your Token from <a href="https://discordapp.com/developers/applications/me">here</a>.

 ## Additional commands